Star Trek: Khan

 Star Trek: Khan is an American audio drama series directed by Fred Greenhalgh and written by Kirsten Beyer and David Mack, based on a story by Nicholas Meyer.
 It is part of executive producer Alex Kurtzman's expanded Star Trek Universe.
 The series explores Khan Noonien Singh during the nearly 20 years that he is stranded on the planet Ceti Alpha V between the events of the Star Trek: The Original Series episode "Space Seed" (1967) and Meyer's film Star Trek II: The Wrath of Khan (1982).

 Naveen Andrews stars as Khan, with Wrenn Schmidt, Sonya Cassidy, George Takei, and Tim Russ also starring.
 Work on the project, which originated as a three-episode television miniseries written by Meyer, was first revealed in June 2017.
 That version did not move forward due to the cost of producing such a short series.
 Kurtzman revealed plans to expand the Star Trek Universe into scripted podcasts in May 2022, and Meyer announced Star Trek: Khan – Ceti Alpha V that September.
 In November 2023, the series was being expanded from Meyer's three-episode plan.
 Voice recording was completed by the end of February 2025, when the main cast and crew were announced along with the shortened title Star Trek: Khan.
 Additional casting and the series' framing story were revealed in July, with Takei and Russ announced to be reprising their roles from previous Star Trek media.

 Star Trek: Khan premiered on all major podcast streaming platforms on September 8, 2025.
 The nine-episode series was released weekly until November 3.
+It is considered, by the project's writers, to be part of the larger Star Trek canon.